Hong5489/Custom-CTFd-Engine/README.md

 }
 ```

 ## Themes

+Currently skrctf is using the 8 bit theme

 ### 8 bit Theme

 Go to /admin/config, enter the following code to Stylesheet editor and press **Update**: